pavelkral/freelander/README.md

 Alternative for Rainlendar which use Google Calendar api.

 > [!WARNING]
 > This software is unfinished.
-Keep your expectations low.

 ## Download Binaries